Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 - Call with Cmegret: discussed and fixed issues with builtins (export, unset, cd) and pathname expansion
 - Re-dove into parsing theory:
 	- left recursion: an issue, need to fix grammar or use something different than recursive descent parsing.
 Learned how to fix direct left recursion, tried on a small subset of the grammar, and found no indirect left recursion (still need to check, maybe asking Copilot)
-	- parser generators: looked at lex, yacc, bison, but too any steps and likely not allowed in the project. [for personal interest maybe](https://www.geeksforgeeks.org/introduction-to-yacc/)
+	- parser generators: looked at lex, yacc, bison, but too many steps and likely not allowed in the project. [for personal interest maybe](https://www.geeksforgeeks.org/introduction-to-yacc/)
 	- figured parsing info must actually be stored, if correctly understood, in an AST
 	- started looking at an AST implementation in C